Short Answer

 - Board-level component replacement

-- Failed MLCCs (multi-layer ceramic capacitors), power management ICs, and DC-DC regulators are replaced with a Hakko FM-2032 microsoldering iron.
+- Failed MLCCs (multi-layer ceramic capacitors), power management ICs, and DC-DC regulators are replaced at board level.
+We use a Hakko FM-2032 microsoldering iron for that work.
 The controller and NAND packages stay in place; encryption keys are preserved.
 This modifies the PCB but the drive still works.
 Manufacturer inspection will see reflowed solder on the replaced component under magnification.
 Warranty is typically void at this point, but the data is recoverable and the customer can keep the drive.

-- 2D planar NAND in TSOP-48 packages (found on Kingston V300 and assorted entry-level SATA SSDs from 2012-2016) is removed with hot air and a lift tool.
-The package is read on a PC-3000 Flash or Rusolut Visual NAND Reconstructor, then reseated or discarded.
+- Older 2D planar packages found on Kingston V300 and assorted entry-level SATA SSDs from 2012-2016 are removed with hot air and a lift tool.
+These are usually TSOP-48 NAND packages.
+The package is read through a raw-flash workflow, then reseated or discarded.
 The pads are permanently marked.
 Warranty is void by definition.
 Any technician examining the board can see the lift scars.

-- BGA-packaged 3D NAND (most NVMe drives since 2018) is removed with an Atten 862 hot air rework station at controlled preheat.
-The package is read on a Flash Extractor with the correct socket.
+- BGA-packaged 3D flash (most NVMe drives since 2018) is removed with an Atten 862 hot air rework station at controlled preheat.
+The package then goes through a raw-flash read workflow with the correct socket or adapter.
 This is destructive: the solder joints are replaced with tin splashes on the pads, and any manufacturer RMA will reject the drive on physical inspection.

 - Monolithic NAND die extraction (USB sticks and BGA SSDs)